microsoft/seismic-deeplearning/README.md

 To achieve the same results as the benchmarks above you will need to download the HRNet model [pretrained](https://github.com/HRNet/HRNet-Image-Classification) on ImageNet.
 We are specifically using the [HRNet-W48-C](https://1drv.ms/u/s!Aus8VCZ_C_33dKvqI6pBZlifgJk) pre-trained model; other  HRNet variants are also available [here](https://github.com/HRNet/HRNet-Image-Classification) - you can navigate to those from the [main HRNet landing page](https://github.com/HRNet/HRNet-Object-Detection) for object detection.

-Unfortunately the OneDrive location which is used to host the model is using a temporary authentication token, so there is no way for us to scipt up model download.
+Unfortunately, the OneDrive location which is used to host the model is using a temporary authentication token, so there is no way for us to script up model download.
 There are two ways to upload and use the pre-trained HRNet model on DS VM:
 - download the model to your local drive using a web browser of your choice and then upload the model to the DS VM using something like `scp`; navigate to Portal and copy DS VM's public IP from the Overview panel of your DS VM (you can search your DS VM by name in the search bar of the Portal) then use `scp local_model_location username@DS_VM_public_IP:./model/save/path` to upload
-- alternatively you can use the same public IP to open remote desktop over SSH to your Linux VM using [X2Go](https://wiki.x2go.org/doku.php/download:start): you can basically open the web browser on your VM this way and download the model to VM's disk
+- alternatively, you can use the same public IP to open remote desktop over SSH to your Linux VM using [X2Go](https://wiki.x2go.org/doku.php/download:start): you can basically open the web browser on your VM this way and download the model to VM's disk

 ### Viewers (optional)